 The ability of a material to emit various wavelengths of light is similarly related to its atomic energy levels.
+Figure

-Figure 30.31 shows a scorpion illuminated by a UV lamp, sometimes called a black light.
+30.29 shows a scorpion illuminated by a UV lamp, sometimes called a black light.
 Some rocks also glow in black light, the particular colors being a function of the rock's mineral composition.
 Black lights are also used to make certain posters glow.

-Figure 30.31 Objects glow in the visible spectrum when illuminated by an ultraviolet (black) light.
+FIGURE 30.29 Objects glow in the visible spectrum when illuminated by an ultraviolet (black) light.
 Emissions are characteristic of the mineral involved, since they are related to its energy levels.
 In the case of scorpions, proteins near the surface of their skin give off the characteristic blue glow.
 This is a colorful example of fluorescence in which excitation is induced by UV radiation while de-excitation occurs in the form of visible light. (credit: Ken Bosma, Flickr)

 In the fluorescence process, an atom is excited to a level several steps above its ground state by the absorption of a relatively high-energy UV photon.
 This is called atomic excitation.
 Once it is excited, the atom can de-excite in several ways, one of which is to re-emit a photon of the same energy as excited it, a single step back to the ground state.
 This is called atomic de-excitation.
 All other paths of de-excitation involve smaller steps, in which lower-energy (longer wavelength) photons are emitted.
-Some of these may be in the visible range, such as for the scorpion in Figure 30.31.
+Some of these may be in the visible range, such as for the scorpion in Figure 30.29.
 Fluorescence is defined to be any process in which an atom or molecule, excited by a photon of a given energy, and de-excites by emission of a lower-energy photon.

 Fluorescence can be induced by many types of energy input.
 Fluorescent paint, dyes, and even soap residues in clothes make colors seem brighter in sunlight by converting some UV into visible light.
 X rays can induce fluorescence, as is done in x-ray fluoroscopy to make brighter visible images.
-Electric discharges can induce fluorescence, as in so-called neon lights and in gasdischarge tubes that produce atomic and molecular spectra.
+Electric discharges can induce fluorescence, as in so-called neon lights and in gas-discharge tubes that produce atomic and molecular spectra.
 Common fluorescent lights use an electric discharge in mercury vapor to cause atomic emissions from mercury atoms.
 The inside of a fluorescent light is coated with a fluorescent material that emits visible light over a broad spectrum of wavelengths.
-By choosing an appropriate coating, fluorescent lights can be made more like sunlight or like the reddish glow of candlelight, depending on needs.
-Fluorescent lights are more efficient in converting electrical energy into visible light than incandescent filaments (about four times as efficient), the blackbody radiation of which is primarily in the infrared due to temperature limitations.
+By choosing an appropriate coating, fluorescent lights are more efficient in converting electrical energy into visible light than incandescent filaments (about four times as efficient), the blackbody radiation of which is primarily in the infrared due to temperature limitations.